nikshik/event-emitter/README.md

 # event-emmiter

-This is just an simple implementation EventEmitter. app.js contains example of simple EventEmitter usage and example of NodeJs EventEmitter usage
+This is just an simple implementation of EventEmitter. app.js contains example of simple EventEmitter usage and example of NodeJs EventEmitter usage

 To run example with node 10: